Multi-Rack Distributed Data Storage Networks: Multi-rack Storage Code -- Design Framework

 \subsection{Code Rate}

 In this subsection we derive the rate of our proposed code for multi-rack storage networks.
-The code rate will later be employed to establish the upper bound of the code size in Section \ref{Sec:VI}.
-First, we will need the following lemma, which is a fundamental result in linear algebra.
+The code rate will later be employed to establish the upper bound of the code size in Section \ref{Sec:V}.
+The following theorem gives the rate of the multi-rack storage code.